Meditation: What It Is, Benefits, and How to Get Started

 How to get started with meditation

 You can learn to meditate at a physical location such as a meditation studio, during a meditation retreat, or one-on-one with a coach or teacher.
-There are also countless digital resources — meditation apps, videos, and guided meditation playlists — or you can try it yourself using the instructions below.
+There are also countless digital resources, including meditation apps, videos, and guided meditation playlists.
+Or you can try it yourself using the instructions below.

-1. Find a comfortable position.
-You don’t need to sit cross-legged to meditate — just find a comfortable position, a chair works perfectly well.
-It’s helpful to sit with a straight spine, especially if you tend to fall asleep easily.
-Relax your body completely, while staying as alert and awake as possible.
-Imagine you’re about to listen to a new song by your favourite artist — your body is relaxed, but your mind is awake enough to catch every melody and lyric.
+- Find a comfortable position.
+You do not need to sit cross-legged to meditate.
+Simply find a comfortable position.
+A chair works perfectly well.
+It can help to sit with a straight spine, especially if you tend to fall asleep easily.
+Relax your body completely while staying as alert and awake as possible.
+Imagine you are about to listen to a new song by your favourite artist.
+Your body is relaxed, but your mind is awake enough to catch every melody and lyric

-2. Direct your attention to your body.
-The body is always present, and when we’re in contact with it we know our attention is in the here and now.
-Choose to direct your attention to your breath, a specific part of your body such as your hands, or observe your whole body.
-Let your chosen point of contact serve as an anchor to the present moment — somewhere to always return if you notice you’ve become distracted during the meditation.
+- Direct your attention to your body.
+The body is always present, and when we are in contact with it, we know our attention is in the here and now.
+Choose to direct your attention to your breath, a specific part of your body such as your hands, or your whole body.
+Let your chosen point of contact serve as an anchor to the present moment, somewhere you can always return to if you notice you have become distracted.

-3. Be a curious witness.
+- Be as a curious witness.
 Feel and experience your chosen part of the body.
 Notice what is happening without evaluating, judging, or criticising.
-Rather than looking for something to fix, simply take inventory of what is happening, exactly as it is.
+Rather than looking for something to fix, simply observe what is happening, exactly as it is.
 Curiosity is the key.

-4. Begin again.
-Quite quickly, you’ll likely notice that even though the instructions are simple, it isn’t easy.
-Attention quickly wanders off into thoughts that usually play out in the future or the past.
-This is not a failure — it’s an important part of meditation.
-Every time you notice you’ve been distracted, you are once again present and aware.
+- Begin again.
+Quite quickly, you will likely notice that even though the instructions are simple, it is not easy.
+Attention tends to wander into thoughts about the future or the past.
+This is not a failure.
+It is an important part of meditation.
+Every time you notice you have been distracted, you are once again present and aware.
 In this way, you make a kind of mental repetition each time you return to the present, strengthening your presence through meditation.

-5. Be kind to yourself.
-The magical moment in meditation is when we realise we’ve been distracted.
-That’s when we get the chance to meet ourselves with kindness.
+- Be kind to yourself.
+The most important moment in meditation is when we realise we have been distracted.
+That is when we have the opportunity to meet ourselves with kindness.
 Simply begin again without effort, tension, or self-criticism.
-Meditation also helps us meet ourselves — and whatever we experience — with greater gentleness.
+Meditation also helps us meet ourselves, and whatever we experience, with greater compassion.
 Mindfulness asks what is happening in the present moment, and self-compassion asks what we need right now.
 In meditation, we practise both.

 Tips for building a meditation habit